 A dot that’s below price is a bullish sign.
 Conversely, a dot that’s above price is seen as a bearish sign.
 However, since there can be a lot of price break fake outs, this indicator works best in a strong trend.

-If a stock is trading sideways, the parabolic sar has more fake buy and sell signals when price is trading in a range.
+If a stock is trading sideways, it has more fake buy and sell signals when price is trading in a range.

 You’ve probably heard traders say “the trend is your friend”.
 It’s true.
 Trends, whether bullish or bearish, are much easier to trade in.
 When the market can’t chose a direction, many times stock follow suit.